 Long-Term Incentive Compensation.
 Our Compensation Committee administers our long-term incentive compensation through the 2011 Stock Incentive Plan, under which we grant stock options, restricted stock, restricted stock units and performance units.
-During 2016, the Company made the following grants of equity awards: 151,590 shares of restricted stock, 62,010 restricted stock units, 94,115 stock options and 167,850 performance units.
-Equity awards made in February 2016 to all named executive officers are detailed under the table "2016 Grants of Plan Based Awards" on page 28.
+During 2019, the Company made the following grants of equity awards: 443,008 shares of restricted stock, 168,972 restricted stock units, 134,450 stock options and 259,450 performance units.

+Equity awards made in February 2019 to all named executive officers are detailed under the table "2019 Grants of Plan Based Awards" on page 28.
 Options and restricted stock are generally granted to employees, including our executive officers, each February as part of their long term compensation.
 Additional awards were made throughout the year to new hires, current employees in connection with promotions, and key management obtained through acquisitions.
 We vary the relative amounts of options and restricted stock granted in a given year based on a number of factors including the overall performance of the Company, the stock price and retention of key management.
 The primary purposes of the long-term incentive program are to align the interests of executive officers and other key employees with those of our stockholders, to attract and retain key executive talent and to provide an incentive to meet and exceed long-term financial goals.
 Employees eligible for the long-term incentive program include those who are determined by the Compensation Committee to be in key policy-setting and decision-making roles, and to have responsibilities that contribute significantly to achieving our earnings goals.
 The size of an individual's long-term incentive award is based primarily on individual performance, the individual's responsibilities and position with our company.
-Long-term incentive award values generally are competitive with market practice for comparable executive positions in similar companies based on the Peer Index Group and other relevant data reviewed by the Compensation Committee.
+Long-term incentive award values generally are competitive with market practice among our Peer Group and other general industries reviewed by the Compensation Committee.

-Any awards made under the 2011 Stock Incentive Plan may be subject to forfeiture ("forfeiture") in the discretion of the Compensation Committee if between the date of grant and the third anniversary of any exercise, payment or vesting of the award, the participant:
+Any awards made under the 2011 Stock Incentive Plan may be subject to forfeiture at the discretion of the Compensation Committee if between the date of grant and the third anniversary of any exercise, payment or vesting of the award, the participant: